DUNE/dune-justin/docs/jobscripts_library.md

 known to justIN and USER is a user name known to justIN, itself in the form NAME@DOMAIN

-In the create-stage and quick-request subcommands of the justin command, jobscripts from the library can be specified using the --jobscript-id JSID option.
+In the create-stage and simple-workflow subcommands of the justin command, jobscripts from the library can be specified using the --jobscript-id JSID option.
 The text of the jobscript at the time the stage is created is cached with the stage, and future changes in the library are ignored for that stage.